Book 3. Sad.

 Then I read the second one and really enjoyed it.
 New characters, new adventures, a wild cliffhanger.
 My only notable complaint was that the communication between Charlotte and Jamie was rough for a second book in a row.
 And I don’t love rehashing problems that have already been solved.

 I’ll tell you now, I really liked parts of the third book.
 But guess what my biggest complaint was.
-Yep, same thing again.
-This book is like, 350ish pages and Charlotte and Jamie do not speak to each other until PAGE 280.
-Not that they didn’t think about each other, or talk about the other one until then.
+Yep, same thing.
+This book is like, 350ish pages and Charlotte and Jamie do not speak to each other UNTIL PAGE 280.
+Not that they didn’t think about each other, or talk about the other one.
 Oh no, there’s plenty of that.
 But in classic Charlotte fashion Jamie is kept in the dark for most of this book.

 Which is such a bummer.
 Because there were a lot of other good elements and some nicely tied up loose ends from Cavallaro!
 I was even happy with the ending and y’all know I’m very rarely happy with an ending.
 But the not speaking for 2/3rds thing was so annoying I couldn’t ignore it.

 So yes you should still read this one, just know that there are some issues.